 High-cardinality debugging by design.
 Honeycomb stores events, not pre-aggregated metrics.
 This means agents can query on any combination of dimensions — user ID, request path, feature flag state, deployment version, container ID — without hitting cardinality limits that plague metric-based systems.
 For distributed system debugging (“why are requests from customer X slow on service Y after deploy Z?"), this is fundamentally more powerful than metric-based approaches.

-Agent Skills take instrumentation guidance further.
+Agent Skills take instrumentation guidance further — and keep expanding.
 The get_instrumentation_help tool from the self-hosted server provided contextual OpenTelemetry guidance.
-The March 2026 Agent Skills expand this dramatically — agents can now automate legacy telemetry migration to OpenTelemetry, create boards/triggers/SLOs, and guide onboarding.
-This is uniquely practical: most observability MCP servers help you query data, but Honeycomb’s also helps you set up, migrate, and manage your observability stack.
+Agent Skills expand this dramatically — agents can now automate legacy telemetry migration to OpenTelemetry, create boards/triggers/SLOs, and guide onboarding.
+As of May 14, 2026, the repo added marketplace integrations for OpenAI Codex, Augment CLI, and Copilot CLI.
+Most observability MCP servers help you query data; Honeycomb’s also helps you set up, migrate, and manage your observability stack.

 Multi-region support.
 Separate US and EU endpoints (mcp.honeycomb.io and mcp.eu1.honeycomb.io) address data residency requirements.
 Datadog has this too, but Grafana and Sentry don’t offer regional MCP endpoints.